St Woolos Cemetery: Roman Catholic Chapel

-This building stands alone within the cemetery grounds, due south from the Risca Road/Fields Park Road roundabout, the windows of this chapel have now been bricked up.
-RCAMH recorded this building as being 'disused' in 1997.
+This building stands alone within the cemetery grounds, due south of the Risca Road and Fields Park Road roundabout.
+The windows of the chapel have since been bricked up.
+RCAHMW recorded the building as "disused" in 1997.

 Synagogue and Jew's Burial Ground

-The Synagogue and Jewish cemetery are outside and to the north of the main cemetery, within Coed-Melyn Park.
-The entrance to the synagogue is on Risca Road, to the east of the Fields Park Road roundabout.
-This small octagonal building is a modern extension to an older Jewish chapel of Rest, which opened in 1871.
-The building's small stained glass windows contain a Star of David motif.
-The burial ground is situated behind the synagogue, containing large gravestones with Hebrew inscriptions.
-Among these are Commonwealth war graves of an airman and three soldiers of the Pioneer Corps from World War II.
+The synagogue and Jewish cemetery lie outside and to the north of the main cemetery, within Coed-Melyn Park.
+The synagogue is entered from Risca Road, to the east of the Fields Park Road roundabout.
+This small octagonal building is a modern extension to an earlier Jewish Chapel of Rest, which opened in 1871.
+The building's small stained-glass windows display a Star of David motif.
+The burial ground is situated behind the synagogue and contains large gravestones bearing Hebrew inscriptions.
+Among these are Commonwealth war graves of an airman and three soldiers of the Pioneer Corps who served during World War II.

-A 2007 photographic survey of the building showed a well maintained interior, but in 2013, the Sifrei Torah from this congregation was handed over to an Israeli Jewish community in this building to secure ongoing usage of the Torah, and a request was made to the local community in June 2017 to find an alternative use for this building, which has now fallen into disuse.

-There is also a more recent Jewish burial ground within the cemetery itself, with a small, red-brick chapel of rest.
-The burial ground is also locked, being surrounded by a tall fence.
+A 2007 photographic survey of the building showed an interior that was well maintained.
+In 2013, however, the Sifrei Torah belonging to the congregation was transferred to an Israeli Jewish community, in a ceremony held within the building, to ensure its continued use.
+By June 2017, the synagogue had fallen into disuse, and the local community was invited to propose an alternative use for it.
+A more recent Jewish burial ground, complete with a small red-brick chapel of rest, lies within the cemetery itself.
+This burial ground is also locked, and is enclosed by a tall fence.
 Unlike the older synagogue and burial ground, this structure is not listed.